Dwitrisha/Macrohard-Teams/README.md

   8. Record screen
   9. Start a meeting or Join with URL

+ #### Adopt Feature:
+:boom: Users can create a room before hand and start a conversation before meeting
+:boom: Realtime chat within meeting is stored in the database and available in the room even after meeting is ended.
+:boom: If a room is not created beforehand a new conversation room is created as soon as a new meeting is started and all the chat is stores in it.
+:boom: A video meeting can be started from within the chat whenever needed.

 * ### <ins>Chatting</ins> ~
   1. Group Chat Rooms to allow multiple participants to chat
   2. Create new rooms real-time